- Species of large felines have experienced decline and extinction over a vast period of time extending from the Pleistocene Era to the present.

 Paleontologists think they were much bigger than 400-pound African lions and topped the scales at around 800 pounds.
 Fossilized cave lion remains measure up to 11.5 feet in length and show they stood 5 feet tall at the shoulder!

 Interestingly, they are called cave lions, not because that’s where they lived, but because there are so many ancient cave paintings of them.
-These paintings show cave lions were greyish brown, had a pointy muzzle, and no mane.
+These paintings show cave lions were greyish brown, and had a pointy muzzle, and no mane.

 Cave lions most likely hunted mastodons and giant deer on open grasslands and forests using their paws that had 20 claws each and their large mouths filled with 5-inch-long teeth.
 Experts think cave lions had more powerful jaws than modern big cats, even estimating a bite force of 1,800 pounds – that’s double the bite force of a modern lion.